-Unemployment rate in Missoula County is currently 4.7% with seasonal highs and lows ranging from a low of 2.8% to a high of 7.5%, with a steep increase in March 2020 due to the COVID-19 pandemic:
+Unemployment rate in Missoula County is 2.5% with seasonal highs and lows ranging from a low of 2.5% to a high of 7.5%, with a steep increase in March 2020 due to the COVID-19 pandemic:

-Missoula County unemployment rate is lower than the State unemployment rate of 4.9%, which rose sharply from 3.5% prior to the pandemic.
-Overall Missoula's economic base is stable due to being the home of the University of Montana with just under 11,000 students, regional retail shopping and two major medical centers.
+Missoula County unemployment rate is lower than the State unemployment rate of 3.0%.
+Overall Missoula's economic base is stable due to being the home of the University of Montana with approximately 10,000 students, regional retail shopping and two major medical centers.